tensordiffeq/tdq-docs/_sources/hacks/networks/index.md

 ## Modification of Neural Network Architecture

 By default, TensorDiffEq will build a fully-connected network using the layer sizes and lengths you define in the `layer sizes` parameter, which is fed into the `model.compile` call.
-However, once the mode has been compiled, that network can be overwritten with any Keras neural network.
+However, once the model has been compiled, that network can be overwritten with any Keras neural network.
 Here we demonstrate how to do so, adding batch norm layers to the network.
-Referencing the example [here](../model/compiling-example/index.html), we can modify the neural network as such:
+Referencing the example [here](../../model/compiling-example/index.html), we can modify the neural network as such:

 ```{code} python